Details About the Investments

 1. West by Southwest

 California, Arizona, and Nevada together had enough winnable Congressional races in 2018 to get Democrats one-third of the way toward control of the House.
 Done!
-In Nevada, we helped elect the first Democratic governor in 20 years, and turned a 2014 Red trifecta to a 2018 Blue trifecta.
-You’re investing in 5 powerful groups: one statewide, one each in Orange County and the Central Valley, plus the strongest front line groups in Nevada and Arizona.
+In Nevada we helped elect the first Democratic governor in 20 years and turned a 2014 Red trifecta to a 2018 Blue trifecta.
+You’re investing in 6 powerful groups: 3 in California plus incredible front line groups in Nevada and Arizona, a must-win presidential state.

 Orange County Civic Engagement Table